Using training collars for dogs has long been a controversial subject.

 We've already discussed the current state of research on the use of training collars and linked them to the information of their proper use.

 Now, let's take a look at the best alternatives as well as the safest shock collars that a dog owner can get today.

 Training collars for dogs that are safe

 As discussed and noted by many dog experts, if you choose to use electronic training collars for dogs, then make sure that these devices are of the highest quality.

-Usually, dog trainers recommend several best known brands who have been specializing in these devices for decades, and developed the collars that are as humane as a shock collar can possibly be.
-Those brands are:
+Usually, dog trainers recommend several best-known brands that have been specializing in these devices for decades and developed collars that are as humane as a shock collar can possibly be.